 - Optional: Flax Seed

 - Crack the eggs.
 We usually use about eight whole eggs and four egg whites.
 The recipe is versatile.
-Go with whatever suites your family's needs.
+Go with whatever suits your family’s needs.

 - Slowly add the flour and stir.
 I recommend using an electric mixer.
 It helps with keeping the batter lump-free.